Urban Waste Water Treatment Directive: Planned Revision

 On 13 July 2018, the European Commission published a Consultation on the Evaluation of the Urban Waste Water Treatment Directive ahead of a potential revision.
 Since its adoption in 1991, new technical advances on treatment techniques for waste and emerging pollutants have been identified that might require removal.
 In addition, the EU has since enlarged from 12 to 28 countries and new different experiences and challenges need to be taken into account.

 However, the biggest challenge of the revision will be to exploit the potential the wastewater treatment sector can contribute to the circular economy agenda and the fight against climate change.
 Globally, the wastewater treatment sector consumes 1% of the global total energy consumption.
 Under a business as usual scenario, this figure is expected to increase by 60% by 2040 compared to 2014.
 With the introduction of energy efficiency requirements, the energy consumption of the wastewater treatment sector can be reduced by 50% only by using current technologies.
 On top of that, there are also opportunities to produce enough energy from wastewater to turn the whole water sector energy neutral.
 It uses the energy embedded in the sludge by producing biogas through anaerobic digestion.
 These features have been mainly overlooked due to the over-riding objective for utilities to meet existing and future needs for wastewater treatment.

+In October 2022, the planned revision included stricter goals and policies.
+These had time frames on either 2030, 2035, or 2040.
+The revision would have inclusion of areas with smaller populations, stricter limits on Nitrogen and Phosphorus, reduction of micropollutants, a goal of Energy Neutrality for all purification plants with over 10,000 person equivalents by 2040, tracking of diseases, additional sanctions, and other goals.
+This proposal has currently been read by the European Council.